 KITAS and Work Permit

-The Indonesian government has recently implemented Government Regulation number 34/2021 and Ministry of Manpower Regulation number 8/2021 concerning foreign workers and simplified the process of securing a work permit.
-The implementation is, however, expected to happen continuously and be finalised during upcoming two years.
+The Indonesian government has recently implemented Government Regulation number 34/2021 and Ministry of Manpower Regulation number 8/2021 concerning foreign workers.
+Both regulations has simplified the process of securing a work permit.
+The implementation is, however, expected to happen continuously.
 As such, a visa agent or consultant with the understanding of current legislation became an essential part of the application process.

 Thanks to being present on the Indonesian market for almost a decade, Cekindo is able to provide consultation to you during the preparation and the application process for both work permit and work visa.

 Expats who wish to own a work visa (KITAS sponsored by a local company) might struggle to find such a company without employment.
 Cekindo provides visa consultation as well as local sponsorship.

 With an Investor KITAS, foreign investors will no longer be required to pay a fee of USD 1,200 every year, if they meet all the investment requirements.
 Furthermore, once the initial investment has been poured, foreign investors can immediately start working in Indonesia.